pytest-dev/pytest-bdd/README.rst

                 pass

-For picking up tests to run we can use
+For picking up tests to run we can use the
 `tests selection <https://pytest.org/en/7.1.x/how-to/usage.html#specifying-which-tests-to-run>`_ technique.
 The problem is that you have to know how your tests are organized, knowing only the feature files organization is not enough.
 Cucumber uses `tags <https://cucumber.io/docs/cucumber/api/#tags>`_ as a way of categorizing your features